Woodbridge, Irvine, California

+Location and boundaries

 Woodbridge is located from Irvine Center Drive to the Interstate 405, between Culver Drive and Jeffrey Road.

-Boundaries

 Woodbridge is bounded by Irvine Center Drive to the north, Culver Drive to the west, Jeffrey Road to the east and the Interstate 405 to the south.

 Style and layout

-Woodbridge is bisected into two residential segments, called North Lake and South Lake, by a broad strip of retail, commercial and institutional development.
-The street named Yale Loop encircles the entirety of Woodbridge. it is divided into East and West Yale Loop.
-Each half of Woodbridge has a lake at its center.
+Woodbridge is bisected into two residential segments, called North Lake and South Lake, by the retail and business district.
+The street named Yale Loop encircles the entirety of Woodbridge.
+Each residential segment of Woodbridge has a lake at its center.
 The lakes are between three and six feet deep and each is crossed by a large wooden footbridge, owing the village its name.
 The village is walled off from the rest of Irvine by a row of pine trees and a continuous, 20 ft-high Privet hedge.
 Woodbridge, for the most part, is uniformly designed in a New England Cape Cod style.